Mercy712/mercy/README.md

 # mercy
-his is my first repository.
+Hi this is my first repository.